 Students intending to enroll in classes may pre-register by going online to the FPCC website, www.fpcc.edu, or by picking up a registration packet from Student Services, the Admissions Office, and/or the Registrar's Office.
-Students who preregister are required to complete their registration during the regular registration period by meeting with the Financial Aid Officer and Adviser.
-The student must submit the completed registration packets to the Registrar.
+Students who preregister are required to complete their registration by meeting with the Financial Aid Officer and Adviser.
 The registration process is not complete until the payment of tuition, fees and books or other arrangements are made with the Financial Aid Office.

-Details for registration are published in local newspapers and broadcast on the radio prior to the beginning of each semester.
-Students who discontinue study for one or more semesters and return to pursue a degree at a later time can re-enter a degree program under the same FPCC Catalog providing the catalog is within the last five years.
+Details for registration are published in local newspapers and broadcast on the radio & posted on social media prior to the beginning of each semester.
+Students who discontinue study for one or more semesters and return to pursue a degree at a later time can re-enter a degree program under the same FPCC Catalog providing the catalog is within the last five (5) years.
 However, FPCC is under no obligation to offer courses, programs or degrees which have been discontinued while students are absent from the institution.
 Absence during a summer semester does not constitute discontinuance of study under the terms of this policy.